How to Structure FastAPI Routers for PostGIS Tables

 └── main.py # Router aggregation & app factory

-This layout scales cleanly as your Core Geospatial API Architecture with FastAPI & PostGIS expands to include raster layers, topology checks, or multi-tenant spatial isolation.
-Each router imports only the models and schemas it requires, preventing circular dependencies and enabling independent deployment of spatial microservices.
+This structure scales as your platform grows to include raster layers, topology checks, or multi-tenant spatial isolation.
+Each router imports only the models and schemas it requires, preventing circular dependencies and enabling independent deployment if you later migrate to microservices.

 from sqlalchemy.orm import DeclarativeBase